-A study finding by Dr. Thomas R. Frieden published on various health magazines indicated that more than 80% of binge drinkers are not alcohol dependent.
+A study finding by Dr. Thomas R. Frieden published in various health magazines, indicated that more than 80% of binge drinkers are not alcohol dependent.

 However, binge drinking increases the risk of developing alcohol use disorder.
 Shifting from binge drinking happens relatively quickly compared to the non-bingers.
 Moreover, while binge drinkers may not be physically dependent, they might be emotionally dependent and might classify as alcoholics.

 Though the line between alcoholism and binge drinking is quite blurry and subjective, this does not diminish the harmfulness and unhealthy nature of binge drinking.
 The truth of the matter is binge drinking is an unhealthy habit, and a habit that needs addressing early on before it turns into a dependence.

 Numerous studies conducted indicate that the habit of binge drinking is growing at an alarming rate every year.
 Binge drinking is rampant especially with the teenagers and young adults between 18-30 years.